riedmaph/einkaufsliste/documentation/DOCKER_README.md

    - make sure you listen to that addresses, edit postgresql.conf, same dir as pg_hba.conf (or all i.e. : `listen_addresses = '*'`)

 # If you have windows pro or higher and don't require virtualbox for other porjects:
-You can isntall docker directly and linux commands will probably work
+You can install docker directly and linux commands will probably work